andrewkuhl/kube/README.md

 ## What you need

-You really only need one computer, or raspberry pi, or whatever.
+You really only need one computer, or Raspberry Pi, or whatever.
 The whole point of kubernetes is that its very modular, which means extra computers can be added on as you get them.
 I added a lot of extra stuff for fun and to expirement.

 <div id="what-i-use"></div>